Washington state man accused of posing as Uber driver, raping Seattle woman

 Her body was found hours later in a wooded area about 65 miles from Columbia in Clarendon County.
 A suspect, Nathaniel Rowland, is in custody facing charges of kidnapping and murder.

-Following Josephson's death, the University of South Carolina launched a campaign called "Wha's My Name" urging people to ask ride-sharing drivers to say their name before getting into the car.
+Following Josephson's death, the University of South Carolina launched a campaign called "What's My Name" urging people to ask ride-sharing drivers to say their name before getting into the car.

 Uber has listed a range of tips on how riders can stay safe which include customers checking that the license plate number and photo of the driver matches what's being shown on the app.